Potatzz/23586/pedro_pathing.md

 # Pedro Pathing Tutorial:

-# What is Pedro Pathing?:
+# What is Pedro Pathing:
 Pedro pathing is a software which allows us to plot incredibly efficient auto paths using bezier curves and lines.

 # Presiquites: